GJCPP/LearningNote/pages/on Computer Network.md

 			- A link-layer device
 				- transparent: hosts unaware of its existence
-				- plug-and-play, self-learning: need not to be configured -
+				- plug-and-play, self-learning: need not to be configured
+			- It's main functionality seems to be replacing bus, and thus improve effiency.
+			-
 			-